image bio

 Sperm-friendly lubricants (also known as fertility friendly or TTC lube) are great for couples trying to conceive.
 Not only do lubricants help reduce friction and make sex more pleasurable, but the right lubricant can make sure that nothing is in the way of sperm meeting egg.

 Really, the only thing to concern yourself with when it comes to having sex is not falling into an unnecessarily strict sex or post-sex regimen.
-You’re going to be having a lot of sex while trying to conceive—doctors recommend once a day or every other day during your fertile window—which may sound fun now, but can get routine real quick.
-So make sure you’re still experiencing fun and intimacy, even as you stay on the schedule that you’ve made.
+You’re going to be having a lot of sex while trying to conceive—doctors recommend having sex once a day or every other day during your fertile window—which may sound fun now, but can get routine real quick.
+So make sure you’re still having fun, even as you stay on the schedule that you’ve made.
 You don’t need to end up in doggy style if you don’t like it, and you should definitely feel free to cuddle afterward, if that’s your jam, without worrying about what angle your pelvis is at.

 Shop Products